Song-Urban-GIS/Mapping-the-Heat-Spatial-Analysis-of-Urban-Heat-Islands-and-Mitigation-Strategies-in-Los-Angeles/README.md

 ## 📖 Project Background

-Los Angeles is one of the most heat-vulnerable cities in the U.S. [cite: 255] [cite_start]This project leverages ArcGIS Pro to analyze the spatial distribution of Urban Heat Islands (UHIs) and their relationship with urban infrastructure and social equity.
+Los Angeles is one of the most heat-vulnerable cities in the U.S.
+This project leverages ArcGIS Pro to analyze the spatial distribution of Urban Heat Islands (UHIs) and their relationship with urban infrastructure and social equity.

 ## 🎯 Key Objectives